 About the Adjudicators

 has a lifelong involvement in Scottish country dancing.
-She began attending local Royal Scottish Country Dance Society (RSCDS) classes while at primary school and participated in Scottish country dance competitions as a child and an adult.
+She began attending local Royal Scottish Country Dance Society classes while at primary school and participated in Scottish country dance competitions as a child and an adult.
 Avril is qualified to teach and adjudicate Scottish country dancing at all levels.
-She taught the RSCDS children’s classes in Falkirk for many years and entered those children in competitions.
-At college and university, Avril danced in and trained adult Scottish country dance teams and took them abroad to France several times, both to the Dijon international competition and to Falkirk’s twin town of Quimper.
-After qualifying as a college lecturer, Avril continued to teach classes for children and adults under the name, Dalriada Dancers, taking her adult teams to, and participating herself, in Festival Interceltique de Lorient eight times as part of the ensemble representing Scotland.
-She was also invited to take her teams to Germany and Spain to participate in the Odenwald festival in Germany, and in festivals in Galicia.
+She taught the RSCDS children’s classes in Falkirk for many years, entering the children in competitions.
+At college and university, Avril danced in and trained adult Scottish country dance teams, taking them to France several times, both to the Dijon international competition and to Falkirk’s twin town of Quimper.
+After qualifying as a college lecturer, Avril continued to teach classes for children and adults under the name of Dalriada Dancers.
+She took the adult teams, including herself as a participant, to Festival Interceltique de Lorient eight times as part of the ensemble representing Scotland.
+She was invited also to take teams to participate in the Odenwald festival in Germany, and in festivals in Galicia.
 Avril is a skilled choreographer.
 She trained soldiers to dance for the Berlin Military Tattoo and actors in Scottish country dancing for the television adaption of Boswell & Johnson’s Tour of the Western Isles.
-Her most challenging, but enjoyable, pieces of choreography were for the Royal Edinburgh Military Tattoo.
-Each summer for seven years, she blended parts of well-known traditional Scottish country dances into spectacles of shape and movement involving twelve teams – a total of one hundred and twenty dancers, herself among them – from all over Scotland.
-On Saturdays for the last seven years, Avril has been teaching and entering her own classes of children (Dalriada Dancers) for the Scottish country dancing graded syllabus.
-During the week she also teaches that syllabus and enters children for these grades in three primary schools in the Falkirk area.
+Her most challenging, but enjoyable, work as choreographer was for the Royal Edinburgh Military Tattoo.
+Each summer for seven years, she blended parts of well-known traditional Scottish country dances into spectacles of shape and movement involving twelve teams – a total of one hundred and twenty dancers, including herself, from all over Scotland.
+For the last seven years, Avril has been teaching and entering children from Dalriada Dancers in Scottish country dancing graded medal tests.
+She prepares and enters children for these tests also from three Primary schools in the Falkirk area.